sangcomz/FishBun/README.md

         </intent>
     </queries>

-If your app targets Android 13 with compileSdk/targetSdk >= 33 then you will need to add this to the manifest (outside of the application block) in order to capture pictures with the device camera.
+If your app targets Android 13 with compileSdk/targetSdk >= 33 then you will need to add this to the manifest.
 [Android documentation here](https://developer.android.com/about/versions/13/behavior-changes-13#granular-media-permissions):

     <uses-permission android:name="android.permission.READ_MEDIA_IMAGES" />